zephyrproject-rtos/zephyr/doc/reference/kbuild/kbuild_kconfig.rst

 ======================

 The default configuration files define the default configuration for a specific kernel on a specific platform.
+For example:

+* :file:`arch/arm/configs`,
-For example: :file:`arch/arm/configs`, :file:`arch/x86/configs` and :file:`arch/arc/configs`.
+* :file:`arch/x86/configs` and
+* :file:`arch/arc/configs`.

-The file name convention for a :abbr:`defconfig (default configuration)` file mandates that the type of kernel and the platform are included within the file name.
-Further, all the defconfig files must end with the suffix defconfig.
-For example, the :file:`micro_galileo_defconfig` file contains the configuration information for the microkernel architecture for the galileo platform configuration and the :file:`nano_basic_atom_defconfig` file contains the configuration information for the nanokernel architecture for the basic atom platform.
+All the defconfig files must end with the suffix defconfig.
+For example, the :file:`galileo_defconfig` file contains the configuration information for the galileo platform.

-The defconfig files are used to dynamically determine the configuration that corresponds to the platform tested by the sanity checks.

 The :file:`Makefile.inc` file uses defconfig files to provide a clean interface to developers using environment variables to define the kernel type and the